 That said, there’s a surprising range of views on how a food truck startup should plan its early life.
 In my conversations with food truck owners, I’ve learned that even among the most successful, one can find very divergent views on how to fund a new food truck.
 In general, these opinions can be divided into two basic categories.

 What Does It Really Cost To Start A Food Truck Business?

 The first school of thought holds that you should raise as much cash as humanly possible.
 This means hitting up other people, whether they’re angel investors, or members of your family.
 You can also try finding government grants, taking out loans, saving up beforehand, (maxing out your credit cards or even draining your personal retirement accounts are additional options…but never recommended).
 Can you raise too much?
-Sure you can, but according to this school of thought, you should just proceed to spend what you raise if you don’t have enough money, ensuring that your fledgling food truck can survive even if takes a long period of time to build up your customer base.
+Sure you can.
+According to this school of thought, you should just proceed to spend what you raise if you don’t have enough money.
+This ensures that your fledgling food truck can survive even if takes a long period of time to build up your customer base.

 If you belong to this second group, you can begin making a few more intelligent predictions about how much you’ll need.
-Networking within local food truck owners can get you some good advice from peers, which together with your own calculations on initial costs (rental of commissary space, the truck itself, equipment in your kitchen and staff wages) will help produce what seems like a good figure.
+Networking within local food truck owners can get you some good advice from peers.
+Together with your own calculations on initial costs (rental of commissary space, the truck itself, equipment in your kitchen and staff wages) will help produce what seems like a good figure.

 Got your figure?
 Good.
 Now add 10 to 20 percent.
 That’s the figure that I’ve seen as the average cost overrun for dozens of food truck projects that have started over the last 5 years.
 While this may seem like a large amount of additional investment, it is a good way to deal with one of the most common errors a start up food trucks can run into.